- Self-Isolation Payment Scheme Privacy Notice

 Self-Isolation Payment Scheme Privacy Notice

 On 28 September 2020, the Government passed into law a national Test and Trace Support scheme.
-From 12 October, a one-off payment of £500 or access to a discretionary fund will be available for eligible individuals.
-Further information about the self-isolation payment scheme can be found on GOV.UK.
+From 12 October, a one-off payment of £500 or access to a discretionary fund is available for eligible individuals.

 If you apply, we will need to process your personal data to assess whether you are eligible to receive financial support, and if so, to provide a payment to you.
 This Privacy Notice sets out what personal data we will use, how we will use it, and why we need to, when an applicant applies for this support.